 Policing Race and Place during a Pandemic: A Multi-City Study

-This research has been supported by the Social Science Research Council, the Scholars Strategy Network, and the Boston University Initiative on Cities.
+This research has been supported by grants from the Social Science Research Council, the Scholars Strategy Network, and the Boston University Initiative on Cities.

 Jahn*, Jaquelyn L., Jessica T. Simes*, Tori L. Cowger, and Brigette A. Davis.
 2022.
 "Racial Disparities in Neighborhood Arrest Rates During the COVID-19 Pandemic."
 Journal of Urban Health.